 This part of Singapore between Serangoon Street and Jelan Besar is full of colourful 2-story buildings, many amazing Indian temples and lots of Indian food.
 It’s a good place to get your eyebrows fixed or even better, get your hands henna tattooed.

 Arab Street & Haji Lane

 It’s never ceases to amaze me how Singapore is made of all these different cultures and religions.
 If you came across several Indian temples in Serangoon, or Chinese ones in Chinatown, it would only be predictable to see a golden Mosque in Arab Street.
-And if you walk just a bit further, you will find yourself in one of Singapore’s coolest little street, Haji Lane.
-Expect the cutest little shops with some very special stuff, which might be a bit pricy.
+And if you walk just a bit further, you will find yourself in one of Singapore’s coolest little streets, Haji Lane.
+Expect the cutest little shops with some very special stuff, some of which might come a little bit pricey.